-Most of the limited research conducted on cover crop grazing has focused on integrating cover crops into row crops systems that cow-calf producers already raise.
+Most of the limited research conducted on cover crop grazing has focused on integrating cover crops into row crop systems that cowcalf producers already raise.
 However, many Iowa row crop producers do not have a cattle enterprise.
-Thus, stocker cattle may be an opportunity to utilize a cover crop grazing system that allows cattle to be bought and sold based on forage availability.
+Stocker cattle may be an opportunity to utilize a cover crop grazing system that allows cattle to be bought and sold based on forage availability.
 It is important for livestock producers to check for crop rotational restrictions on labels of pesticides used during the growing season as well as grazing restrictions if they intend to use the cover crop as a forage source.